Navigating Tracking Prevention Technologies

 Last year, Apple introduced its Intelligent Tracking Prevention (ITP), limiting the ability to track a consumer from an advertiser or publisher’s website, beyond the initial 24-hour period.
 Now, Firefox is testing their enhanced tracking protection with a rollout slated for March 19th.

-Advertisers not implemented with SPI or merely looking to go that extra mile can utilise Rakuten Advertising Enterprise Web Services (EWS), a server-to-server tracking process not affected by cookie-blocking technology.
+Advertisers not implemented with SPI or merely looking to go that extra mile can utilize Rakuten Marketing Enterprise Web Services (EWS), a server-to-server tracking process not affected by cookie blocking technology.
 The EWS process is robust due to its security, reliability and flexibility, which includes real-time reporting.

-Subscribe to the Rakuten Advertising blog to stay up-to-date with the rollout of the Firefox Enhanced Tracking Protection.
+Subscribe to the Rakuten Marketing blog to stay up-to-date with the rollout of the Firefox Enhanced Tracking Protection.